Idelalisib (Zydelig®)

 It is important to follow any specific advice your cancer treatment team gives you.

-Idelalisib may cause diarrhoea.
-Diarrhoea means passing more stools (poo) than is usual for you or having watery or loose stools.
-If you have a stoma, it will be more active than usual.
-Idelalisib may also cause bowel inflammation (colitis).
+Diarrhoea means passing more stools (poo) than is normal for you, or having watery or loose stools.
+If you have a stoma, it may be more active than usual.

-• you have blood or mucus in your stools (poo).
+- There is blood or mucus in your stool.

-Some people may need to go to hospital to have fluids through a drip.
-You may also need to take drugs called steroids.
+You may need to go into hospital to have fluids through a drip or treatments such as steroids.

 Skin changes